ralfspoeth/json/strategic-considerations.md

         private JsonNull(){} // prevent instantiation
     }

+However, dealing with these elements in `switch` statements appeared to be less intuitive and readable, we switched back to the original `record` based implementation, which provides us with the all the compliance and conveniences of an algebraic data type.

 ### Distinction between Literal and Aggregate Values

 There are a number of reasons to separate literal from aggregate values